boostorg/metaparse/doc/src/getting_started.md

 The result of parsing with a [`sequence`](sequence.html) is the `vector` of the individual parsing results.

 ### 4.1.
-Tokeniser
+Tokenizer

-You might have noticed that our parsers have no separate tokenisers.
+You might have noticed that our parsers have no separate tokenizers.
-Tokenisation is part of the parsing process.
+Tokenization is part of the parsing process.
 However, it makes the code of the parsers cleaner if we separate the two layers.
 The previous example has two types of tokens: